YYCoder/protobuf-thrift/README.md

 # protobuf-thrift
-Little cli utility for lazy guy, transforming protobuf idl to thrift, and vice versa.
+Little cli utility for lazy guy😉 ~ Transforming protobuf idl to thrift, and vice versa.

 > [IDL](https://en.wikipedia.org/wiki/IDL)(Interface description language), which is a descriptive language used to define data types and interfaces in a way that is independent of the programming language or operating system/processor platform.